-Withdrawal and Inactive Status
+Withdrawal and Leave of Absence Status

 Students who contemplate withdrawal from the University should consult an advisor in the College Center for Advising Services or their school’s dean’s office.

 Students who are officially reinstated and who wish to live in the residence halls must submit a new contract, and they are placed on a space-available basis.
-These conditions also apply to students on Study Abroad or in internship programs, and students going on inactive status who change their plans and request reinstatement for the semester in which they originally had intended to be away.
+These conditions also apply to students on study abroad or in internship programs, and students going on leave of absence status who change their plans and request reinstatement for the semester in which they originally had intended to be away.